andrezgz/slicedom/reference/Perl-Unicode.md

 Built-in character classes such as `\w`, `\b`, `\s` and `\d` are Unicode-aware since Perl 5.6 (though you need to make sure your string or pattern has the UTF8 flag on!)
 Disable this with the `/a` flag (see [perlre](http://perldoc.perl.org/perlre.html#Character-set-modifiers)).

-`\X`

-Match an extended grapheme cluster, which is basically a user-visible 'character'.
+`\X`: Match an extended grapheme cluster, which is basically a user-visible 'character'.
 Use it instead of `.` unless you want codepoints.

 E.g. to match a vowel with optional diacritics or marks ([source](http://www.perl.com/pub/2012/05/perlunicook-match-unicode-grapheme-cluster-in-regex.html)) :